Mexico data protection body to challenge biometric data registry at Supreme court

 “The prosecution of crimes is an issue that should concern us all and the state is responsible for ensuring the safety of the inhabitants, but this cannot and should not be a sufficient reason to restrict freedoms and human rights,” said Adrian Alcala, an INAI commissioner.

-Under the law, companies like America Movil (AMXL.MX) and AT&T (T.N) are required to collect fingerprint or eye data from customers for inclusion in a database managed by Mexico's telecommunications regulator.
-The information would be available for use in criminal investigations. read more
+Under the law, companies like America Movil and AT&T are required to collect fingerprint or eye data from customers for inclusion in a database managed by Mexico’s telecommunications regulator.
+The information would be available for use in criminal investigations.

 Last week, a Mexican judge stopped part of the law from taking effect, saying it would put customers at risk if they refuse to share personal data because their phone lines would be cancelled.
 The parts of the law stipulating the creation of the registry remain in effect.